SecOpsPete/incident-response-sentinel/the-daemon-that-wouldnt-quit/README.md

 **Analyst:** Peter Van Rossum
 **System:** Windows 11 Pro (User: `peter`)

----

-## 1. 🧰 Preparation (NIST IR Step 1)

-In alignment with organizational incident response policy and standard operating procedures, a scheduled system health and resource usage assessment was conducted on the workstation.
-This proactive measure supports baseline performance monitoring, facilitates early detection of anomalies, and ensures host readiness for potential investigative or containment actions.

 ### 🧩 Incident Summary

 A suspicious process named `UnInstDaemon.exe` was discovered consuming over **2,000 seconds of CPU time**.
 It was located in a temporary directory: